ephemeral-laboratories/usemy-name-site/principles/do-not-validate-names.md

 ban apostrophes in all fields.

 Spaces can occur in names.
 Colons can occur in names.
-Most likely anything can occur in names, so it’s best not to restrict it at all.
+Most likely anything can occur in names, so it's best not to restrict it at all.

-> - Fallacy 15: People’s names do not contain numbers.
+> - Fallacy 15: People's names do not contain numbers.
-> - Fallacy 16: People’s names are not written in ALL CAPS.
+> - Fallacy 16: People's names are not written in ALL CAPS.
-> - Fallacy 17: People’s names are not written in all lower case letters.
+> - Fallacy 17: People's names are not written in all lower case letters.
 > - Fallacy 39: People whose names break my system are weird outliers.
 They should have had solid,
 >   acceptable names, like 田中太郎.

-You can’t even assume that a person won’t have [multiple name parts with the same value](https://en.wikipedia.org/wiki/List_of_people_with_reduplicated_names).
+You can't even assume that a person won't have [multiple name parts with the same value](https://en.wikipedia.org/wiki/List_of_people_with_reduplicated_names).

-> - Fallacy 19: People’s first names and last names are, by necessity, different.
+> - Fallacy 19: People's first names and last names are, by necessity, different.

-And of course, you definitely can’t assume that someone’s name won’t contain something that you or your dictionary consider a “bad” word.
+And of course, you definitely can't assume that someone's name won't contain something that you or your dictionary consider a “bad” word.

 Several people with the surname Cummings on Twitter have been seen complaining about systems